billcai/treepedia_dl_public/README.md

 git clone git@github.com:billcai/treepedia_dl_public.git
 ```

-Google Drive link for trained model weights: Download here
+Google Drive link for trained model weights: Download [here]{https://drive.google.com/open?id=1A9IoXdKYolJ3G8TdTrYaqHlh3rKZ5wo8}

-Google Drive link for GSV images: Download here
+Google Drive link for GSV images: Download [here]{https://drive.google.com/open?id=1F0B4D8DEtJOXFb_j6tN0V41qjVK-uKNL}

-*you may use gdrive download file_id if you have installed gdrive*
+*you may use the python package gdrive if you have installed gdrive*

-Next, unzip the files and you are ready!
+Next, unzip the files into the cloned treepedia-github repository.
+Make sure that the DOWNLOADED-FILES file is in the root folder of the cloned repo.
+You are now ready!

 ## Replicating results